saidone75/alfresco-totp-authenticator/README.md

 - Click on *Activate TOTP* button to generate a secret and activate TOTP authentication
 - Import the secret on your favourite OTP application, personally I use [andOTP](https://github.com/andOTP/andOTP) on Android but there's plenty of choices

-Take a look at a short explanation video [here](https://vimeo.com/507443676).
+Take a look at this short explanation video [here](https://vimeo.com/507443676).

 ### Pre-built AMPs
-On [Actions](https://github.com/saidone75/alfresco-totp-authenticator/actions) just click on a successfully completed Java CI workflow run, on the bottom of the page there will be the produced artifact.
+On [Actions](https://github.com/saidone75/alfresco-totp-authenticator/actions) just click on a successfully completed Java CI workflow run, on the bottom of the page there will be the produced artifacts.
 Stable [releases](https://github.com/saidone75/alfresco-totp-authenticator/releases) will include the related build.